Toward A Causal Framework for Modeling Perception: Acknowledgments

-\begin{definition}(Degree of Representativeness) For the class $X$ with known instance $x'$, the probability $P(x)$ measures the degree of representativeness of $x$ as an instance of $X$ based on its resemblance to $x'$.
+\begin{definition}(Degree of Representativeness) For the random variable $X$ with known instance $x'$, the probability $P(x)$ is estimated by the degree of representativeness of $x$ as an instance of $X$ based on its resemblance to $x'$.
 Given a distance $d(\cdot,\cdot)$ between instances, we have $P(x) \approx P(x')$ as $d(x, x') \approx 0$.
-This definition extends to the joint probability of the collection of classes $\mathbf{X}$, with instances $\mathbf{x}$ and known instances $\mathbf{x}'$. \end{definition} It follows that if the known instance $x'$ is viewed as \textit{representative of} $X$, denoted, e.g.,~by a high-enough $P(x')$ within the relevant context, then $x$ is also representative of $X$ as captured by $P(x)$.
-The issue with Definition~\ref{def:DegreessRepr} is that the degree of representativeness is clearly a function of what someone (or something) considers representative of $X$ as captured by $x'$ and $P(x')$.
-This degree varies across individual experience \cite{tversky_judgment_1974, tversky_judgments_1981, tversky_extensional_1983}.
-It is what underpins the representative heuristic and leads to, e.g.,~the conjunction fallacy in Example~\ref{def:LindaProblem}.
+This definition extends to the joint probability distribution of the collection of random variables $\mathbf{X}$, with instances $\mathbf{x}$ and known instances $\mathbf{x}'$. \end{definition}

-\begin{example} In Example~\ref{ex:ControversialExampleUpdated}, scenario \textit{(i)}, the admissions officer resorts to the degree of representativeness when evaluating an applicant that is deferred by the abstaining ML model $f$.
-To evaluate such an applicant, with profile $\mathbf{x} = \langle x_1, x_2 \rangle$, the officer implicitly compares it to a past successful (or an imagined ideal) applicant, with profile $\mathbf{x}'= \langle x_1', x_2' \rangle$.
-The closer $\mathbf{x}$ is $\mathbf{x}'$, the higher the probability for applicant $i$ to be admitted by the officer, $P(Y=1|\mathbf{x})$.
-What the officer chooses to (un)consciously use as $\mathbf{x}'$ influences the classification of all deferred applicants. \end{example}
+It follows from Definition~\ref{def:DegreessRepr} that, if the known instance $x'$ is viewed as \textit{representative of} $X$, denoted by a high-enough $P(x')$ within the relevant context, then $x$ is also representative of $X$ as captured by $P(x)$.
+The degree of representativeness is clearly a function of what someone considers representative of $X$ as captured by $x'$ and $P(x')$.
+With respect to our framework for perception, it implies that receivers have their own $x'$ that they use to construct $P(x)$.

-\paragraph{Evocation.} We view the act of judging the representativeness of some instance $x$ based on the known instance $x'$ as an act of \textit{interpretation} and, in turn, an act specific to receiver $R$.
-This act is what underpins perception, linking it to the probabilistic problem of representation.
-In Definition~\ref{def:Perception}, the discrepancy between $P_{R_i}(\mathbf{X})$ and $P_{R_j}(\mathbf{X})$ comes from receivers $R_i$ and $R_j$ eliciting different representations for $\mathbf{X}$.
-The same holds in Definition~\ref{def:CausalPerception}, only that the receivers $R_i$ and $R_j$ are eliciting different modes of reasoning causally about $\mathbf{X}$.
-We use the term \textit{evocation} to refer to this implicit process behind all receivers.
-Each receiver is equipped with its own pre-conceived notion of what a known representative instance is, representing its individual experience.
+\begin{example} The occurrence of perception in Example~\ref{ex:ControversialExample_S1_ExtensionNum1} is driven by each admissions officer resorting to their own degree of representativeness when evaluating the deferred applicant with profile $\mathbf{x}= \langle x_1, x_2 \rangle$.
+Underlying the competing $P_{R_1}(Y|x_1, x_2)$ and $P_{R_2}(Y|x_1, x_2)$ is that each officer compares $\mathbf{x}$ relative to their own $\mathbf{x}'$. \end{example}